fggconitsha/fggconitsha/getinvolved.md

 **How to Donate**

 * Give online - through our paypal account (coming soon).
-* Give by mail - mail your check made payable to.
+* Give by mail - mail your check made payable to:

-> ifeyinwa dot brown at fggconitsha.com
+<a href=mailto:ifeyinwa.brown@fggconitsha.com>ifeyinwa dot brown at fggconitsha.com</a>

-> To all those that have contributed in any way
+To all those that have contributed in any way
 **_Thank you so much for your support!_**